radix/lyah/README.md

 # TODO:

 - get rid of all sexist, racist, demeaning etc language / examples / pictures
+- get rid of HTML cruft in the markdown files
 - automate building to an HTML site
 - publish somewhere
 - choose a new name so it's identifiably different